 Invoice family member directly

 On request, the invoice is issued directly to the family member arranging care.
-Direct debit and tax deduction as an extraordinary expense (außergewöhnliche Belastung) possible.
+Direct debit available.

 Five steps for family members.